 Friend Arc (Episodes 426-429)

-12. Episodes 426-429: These episodes are a crossover with “Toriko”.
-Luffy's crew and the protagonist of “Toriko” come together to participate in a banquet and face giant creatures.
+12. Episodes 426-429: These episodes are a crossover with “Toriko.”
+Luffy’s crew and the protagonist of “Toriko” team up to participate in a banquet and face giant creatures.

 Silver Mine Arc (Episodes 747-750)

 14. Episodes 747-750: Luffy and Bartolomeo are captured by Bill, the leader of the Silver Mine.
-They need to escape their fortaleza and face Bill, who has the ability to manipulate silver.
+They need to escape from his fortress and face Bill, who has the ability to manipulate silver.

-15. Episodes 751-752: The crew is caught in a mysterious fog and ends up on Nebula Island, where they face strange creatures and help the locals resolve a conflict.
+15. Episodes 751-752: The crew gets caught in a mysterious fog and ends up on Fog Island, where they face strange creatures and help the locals resolve a conflict.

 Rikkai Arc (Episodes 780-782)

-16. Episodes 780-782: Luffy's crew helps protect a village that is being attacked by pirates as they take a break from their journey to Whole Cake Island.
+16. Episodes 780-782: Luffy’s crew helps protect a village that is being attacked by pirates while taking a break on their journey to Whole Cake Island.

 17. Episodes 895-896: Luffy and Hancock join forces to rescue their friends captured by Cidra Guild, a criminal organization that kidnaps people to enslave them.